Michael Major, SPHR, SHRM-SCP

 Mike began his career in the Career Services department in the summer of 2006 as an Assistant Director.
 His unflinching work ethic, dedication to student success, and appreciation of the SVSU community would eventually lead him to being named Director of Career Services in 2010.
 In this role, Mike has been the top administrator for the SVSU On-Campus Student Employment program while also significantly increasing student and employer participation in SVSU's Cooperative Education/Internship initiative.
 He also successfully oversees the multiple Career Fairs that the University holds on a yearly basis, which have grown exponentially during his time as Director.

-Aside from his duties as the Director of Career Services at SVSU, Mike also is a decorated member of the United States Navy Reserve as a commissioned officer specializing in Human Resources.
+Aside from his duties as the Director of Career Services at SVSU, Mike is also a decorated member of the United States Navy Reserve as a commissioned officer specializing in Human Resources.
 Lt.
 Major (as he is known by his Sailors) served a tour of duty in Afghanistan from 2011-2012 as a Combat Advisor with the Afghan National Civil Order Police (ANCOP) for which he received the Bronze Star Medal for meritorious service as well as the Navy-Marine Corps Combat Action Ribbon for performance while under direct enemy fire.

 Mike has proven to be an invaluable asset to the SVSU campus community, both as an alumnus and as a staff member.
 He continues to pursue new initiatives and objectives for the Career Services department to enact and achieve, while also ensuring that SVSU students continue to become more familiar with the Career Services staff members and the services that the department offers.
 Mike invites anyone seeking any kind of career assistance to consult with him in Wickes Hall 270.